They say money can’t buy happiness. But is it true?

 Wealth Manager, Northstar Financial Planning, Inc.

-So it is very important to develop the right attitude toward money and keep in in a healthy place.
+It is very important to develop the right attitude toward money and keep in in a healthy place

 If you stick to the belief that money directly determines happiness, you can get stuck in a cycle of constantly wanting to accumulate more.
 More money, more stuff, but never feeling like it’s enough.